 The Tuileries is a spacious public park just outside of the Musée du Louvre.
 It doesn’t need much introduction, and neither does the artist.
 Edouard Manet (1832-1883) is very well known for shocking the public and inspiring generations of modernists.
-Although it’s much more tame, this painting of Parisians enjoying an outdoor concert fits right in with his other scenes of urban life.
-It includes cameos by Charles Baudelaire and other modernists.
-If you like Manet, you can see some of the other people he depicted in his works here.
+Although it’s much tamer, this painting of Parisians enjoying an outdoor concert fits right in with his other scenes of urban life.
+It also includes cameos of Charles Baudelaire and other modernists.
+And, if you like Manet, you can see some of the other people he depicted in his works here.

 The Pont Neuf is the oldest of the many bridges that connect Paris’s left and right banks across the Seine.
 However, its name actually means “new bridge”.
 It was built in the late-16th century, so that’s probably when it got that name.
 This painting shows the bridge on fire, but it also gives a view of the bridge’s recognizable arches.
-Johan Barthold Jongkind (1819-1891) was a Dutch-born painter who spent most of his career in France.
-He most often depicted French landscapes and Parisian landmarks in a style influenced by both 17th-century Dutch landscape painting and Impressionism.
+The artist, Johan Barthold Jongkind (1819-1891) was, in fact, a Dutch-born painter who spent most of his career in France.
+He often depicted French landscapes and Parisian landmarks in a style influenced by both 17th-century Dutch landscape painting and Impressionism.

 The Palais Garnier is a glamorous opera house, built in the mid-19th century and named for architect Charles Garnier.
 It’s a gorgeous example of the Beaux Arts style of architecture that combines classical, Renaissance, and Baroque elements.
 It’s also the setting of The Phantom of the Opera.
 American artist Frank Myers Boggs (1855-1926) spent most of his career in Paris, where he studied with Jean-Leon Gerome.
 The twenty-one-year-old first arrived in Paris the year after the Palais Garnier opened.
 His vivid representation of the beautiful opera house makes it easy to see this young, Ohio-born American’s admiration of sophisticated French architecture.

 Pigalle Place is a square in Montmartre, a neighborhood of artists and writers.
-The Moulin Rouge and Moulin de la Galette dance halls can be found in this area.
+The Moulin Rouge and Moulin de la Galette dance halls can be found here.
 Giovanni Boldini (1842-1931) was an Italian society painter who was popular in France.
-He probably knew this area well, visiting colleagues in their studios or patronizing the cafes that were popular artists’ hangouts.
+In fact, he probably knew this area well, visiting colleagues in their studios or patronizing the cafes that were popular artists’ hangouts.
 Most of his elegant portrait subjects, however, would have likely preferred more glamorous districts.

 The Luxembourg Garden was established in 1610.
-It’s a major park and beloved Parisian landmark that’s been a popular gathering place for centuries.
+Undoubtedly, this major park and beloved Parisian landmark has been a popular gathering place for centuries.
 It offers beautiful flowers, trees, fountains, ponds, an extensive sculpture garden, and other public attractions.
 The French Senate meets in the nearby Luxembourg Palace, seen in the background of this painting.
 Helena Sturtevant (1872-1946) was an American landscape painter who trained in Boston and in Paris.
 She achieved much success on both sides of the Atlantic.
 This is one of her well-known works.